CCDA Announces Board Member Applications Being Accepted

-Clinton, IA -- The Clinton County Development Association is now accepting applications for positions on the Board of Directors.
-Resumes and letters expressing interest in the position must be received by September 30, 2023.
+Clinton -- The Clinton County Development Association is now accepting applications for positions on the Board of Directors.
+Resumes and letters expressing interest in the position must be received by Sept.
+30.

 Candidates must be residents of Clinton County.
-Interested individuals need to submit in writing a resume and letter to the Clinton County Development Association, PO Box 2061, Clinton, IA 52733-2061.
-These documents may also be submitted via email at HYPERLINK "mailto:admin@clintoncountydevelopment.org" admin@clintoncountydevelopment.org.
-Please call 563-242-5702 to confirm receipt of your documents.
+Interested individuals need to submit in writing a resume and letter to the Clinton County Development Association, P.O.
+Box 2061, Clinton, IA, 52733.
+These documents may also be submitted via email at admin@clintoncountydevelopment.org.
+Please call (563) 242-5702 to confirm receipt of your documents.

-Interested applicants should describe in their resume his/her experiences and/or extent of participation in leadership in business, government, philanthropy, or the non-profit community.
+Interested applicants should describe in their resume his or her experience and extent of participation in leadership in business, government, philanthropy, or the non-profit community.
 Based on a careful review of the submitted resumes and letters of interest, the field of candidates will be narrowed down.
-Following an interview process, candidates will be selected, and will be required to complete both an extensive Iowa Department of Criminal Investigation Background Check and a License Application to the Iowa Racing and Gaming Commission.
-Pending the positive outcome of both of these processes, the individuals chosen will be officially seated on the Board of Directors effective January 1, 2024.
+Following an interview process, candidates will be selected and will be required to complete both an extensive Iowa Department of Criminal Investigation background check and a license application to the Iowa Racing and Gaming Commission.
+Pending the positive outcome of both of these processes, the individuals chosen will be officially seated on the Board of Directors effective Jan.
+1, 2024.

 Commented